fastoch/Nest-Full-Course/TUTO.md

 # 6. Testing our new endpoints (routes)

-For that, we can use the Postman extension for VSCodium or any other extension that allows to test HTTP requests.
+For that, we can use the **Bruno** extension for VSCodium, which allows us to test HTTP requests.

 ### GET requests

-First, we can send a GET request to localhost:3000/users/ to get the list of all users.
+First, we can send a GET request to http://localhost:3000/users/ to fetch the list of all users.
-Our 5 users have been added through the `users` private property inside our `UsersService` class.
+Our 5 users have been added through the `users` private property inside the `users.service.ts` file.

-Then, we can try and get the user with an id of '2' via a GET request to localhost:3000/users/2.
+Then, we can try and get the user with an id of '2' via a GET request to http://localhost:3000/users/2.

 ### POST request